The OSA charter is comprised of three main areas in Southern Ontario: Kitchener / Milton / Niagara Region

 Each of these areas organizes their own tournaments, usually on a monthly basis, and all tournaments are open to anyone who wishes to play.

 Once a year there is a Provincial tournament to qualify to play in the week long Canadian Shuffleboard Championship event held every October.

 The criteria for playing in the OSA provincials are:

-There are seven other charters extending from Kingston in eastern Ontario to Victoria British Columbia.
+There are six other charters extending from southern Ontario to Victoria British Columbia.
 Every year players from each of these charters compete at a provincial level in order to qualify to play in the Canadian Championship event.

 There are five categories of competition which are: